PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 - An ensemble of the previous models.

 The trajectory data processing was developed in R, while the feature engineering and the ML models were implemented in Python.
 To communicate between the different modules of the code, we use `.csv` files.
 In general, our code's pipeline follows these steps:
-1. **Trajectory data processing:** process the challenge's data (flight and trajectory data) and generates `trajectories_set.csv` with features for each flight.
+1. **Trajectory data processing:** processes the challenge's data (flight and trajectory data) and generates `trajectories_set.csv` with features for each flight.
 2. **Feature engineering**: uses the file generated in the previous step and executes feature engineering by adding complementary data and deriving new features.
 This generates an augmented dataset composed of `challenge_set_updated.csv` and `submission_set_updated.csv`.
 3. **Model training and inference**: uses the augmented dataset to train a particular predictive model and obtain the estimated ATOWs for the submission set.

-The full list of features after the feature engineering step can be seen at `feature_description.txt`.
+The full list of features obtained with the feature engineering step can be seen at `feature_description.txt`.

 # How to Run